Executors & Probate

 Can an Executor Be Sued or Held Personally Liable?

-• Self-dealing — buying estate assets for yourself or a family member
+• Self-dealing refers to the practice of purchasing estate assets for personal use or family member benefit.

 Your best protection is to: